 You can continue to file tax under the old tax regime and continue to claim tax deductions and exemptions.
 This is where tax planning comes in handy.
 If you are looking to save on taxes, you either have to make investments and seek insurance for a trusted provider.

-With effective tax planning, you can make sure you save a handsome amount of your hard-earned money.
-Here, we give you a detailed lowdown on the scope of the various tax-saving sections, which will help you do so.
+With effective tax planning, you can save a handful of money on tax from your taxable income.
+Here, we give you a detailed overview of the scope of the various tax-saving sections, which will help you do so.

 The different types of Tax Saving tools available on Finserv MARKETS are: